Six-DoF Hand-Based Teleoperation for Omnidirectional Aerial Robots: Introduction

 The main contributions of this article are:

-\begin{enumerate} \item We propose a 6-DoF hand-based aerial teleoperation system that can bring the omnidirectionality of human hand into the real world. \item We design a hand-based interaction framework for this system, including \textit{Spherical Mode} and \textit{Cartesian Mode} for long-range moving, along with \textit{Operation Mode} and \textit{Locking Mode} for precise operation. \item We conducted a valve-turning experiment to thoroughly evaluate the proposed interaction framework.
-To the author's best knowledge, this is the first time a vertical valve is turned by a tiltable-quadrotor. \end{enumerate}
+\begin{enumerate} \item We propose a 6-DoF hand-based aerial teleoperation system that can bring the omnidirectional capability of human hand into the real world. \item We design a hand-based interaction framework for this system, including \textit{Spherical Mode} and \textit{Cartesian Mode} for long-range moving, \textit{Operation Mode} for precise operation, and \textit{Locking Mode} for temporary pauses. \item We conducted a vertically mounted valve-turning experiment to thoroughly evaluate the proposed interaction framework.
+To the best of our knowledge, this is the first time the rotational dexterity of human wrist is intuitively shown on an omnidirectional aerial robot. \end{enumerate}

-The basic components of hand-based teleoperation system is introduced in Sec. \ref{sec:system} and the interaction framework is presented in Sec. \ref{sec:interaction}.
-We then present the experimental results in Sec. \ref{sec:experiments} and finally the conclusion in Sec. \ref{sec:conclusion}.
+The basic components of hand-based teleoperation system is introduced in Sec. \ref{sec:system}, and the interaction framework is presented in Sec. \ref{sec:interaction}.
+We then present the experimental results in Sec. \ref{sec:experiments}, followed by the conclusion in Sec. \ref{sec:conclusion}.